Click on a link below to be redirected to the information your looking for.

 What the Downtown Plan Means For You

-The Downtown Plan created by John Dziurman Architects will consist of developing a comprehensive overview of the downtown area and a block-by-block plan for future development.
+The Downtown Plan created by John Dziurman Architects is a comprehensive overview of the downtown area and a block-by-block plan for future development.
 Upon completion the plan will include recommended building locations, parking, streetscape improvements, signage, open spaces, and pedestrian and parking facilities based on future needs.
 Moreover, a detailed set of design guidelines will be produced for each unique block area addressing the location of buildings, parking and signage.

 The plan will focus on six primary districts located in Downtown Fenton.
 These include the North Fenton District, Rail District, Downtown District, River Overlay District, Government District and the Historic Dibbleville District.
 It is the intent of John Dziurman Architects to present a plan that will not only visually link these areas together but provide the City of Fenton with a tool to create a unique downtown that would offer residents and visitors options for entertainment, shopping, and services, all in one package.